 Participants at previous Boot Camps have come from around the world and have ranged from beginning graduate students to full professors.
 They have included psychologists, neuroscientists, psychiatrists, neurologists, linguists, speech pathologists, audiologists, and more.

 We encourage the participation of individuals from underrepresented and disadvantaged groups.
+We are happy to accommodate people with disabilities.

 Please note that we can accommodate only 35 participants per year, and admission is based on a rigorous review of applications.